google/taqo-paco/README.md

 # taqo_survey

-A *research* tool for rendering surveys.
+A *research* tool for behavioral research.
+It is the next version of Paco.

+It has been completely rewritten to be more modular and more easily runnable and maintainable across both mobile and desktop platforms.

 The main app is in the `taqo_client` subdirectory, which contains a Flutter project.
 More information can be found in `taqo_client/README.md`.